 Don’t get me wrong, the treadmill is great but it just doesn’t stack up to distance running outdoors.

 As Martise Moore, Founder of GreenRunner, put it so succinctly, “Mother Nature is a lot less generous.
 When you run outside, the ground does not move, so your body works a lot harder to propel you forward.
 And when your body works harder, it fatigues faster.”
 So what are some of the main reasons it’s easier to run on a treadmill?
 Let’s dive in:

 Overcoming the Elements

-Obviously running outside can be a booger because of the wind, sun, temperature…etc. Wind can be the biggest demon you have to deal with when it comes to outdoors distance running.
+Obviously running outside can be a booger because of the wind, sun, temperature…etc. Wind can be the biggest demon you have to deal with when it comes to outdoor distance running.

 And then there’s the blistering sun and temperature that can quickly beat you down.
 Even if it’s only in the 80’s it can still make running a difficult challenge.

-Not only are your muscles working to propel you forward, your body is just trying to cool itself which can cause you to quickly become tired.
+Not only are your muscles working to propel you forward, but your body is also just trying to cool itself which can cause you to quickly become tired.